lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.20 Arriving in Neustadt    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | See Below    |

 Make sure to be checking the maximum number of hits displayed when you review the Monster Book as it will be related to other Side-Quests.
 After you have fought your way to a number over 30, talk to a monster researcher in the Neustadt arena, next to a weapon shop in any city, or next to an armorer in any city.
-You will receive a War Diary (?).
-Once you receive the War Diary (?), each time you perform a Definite Strike, a ★ mark will appear to the right of the monster's name in the Monster Book.
+You will receive a Definite Strike Record.
+Afterward, each time you perform a Definite Strike, a ★ mark will appear to the right of the monster's name in the Monster Book.
 When you reach 100% for a region, you are awarded one of the items outlined in the table below by a Monster Researcher.

 |        Condition        |        Reward        |
 |        -----       |        -----        |